-- D. Submit 3 copies of a final letter describing tree conditions prepared and stamped by a licensed arborist. - E. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site 15 discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
+- C. The required road surface and slope retention improvements shall be completed to the satisfaction of the Environmental Planning section of the Planning Department. - D. The existing pampas grass shall be removed from the project site and the area surrounding the access road. - E. The project must comply with all recommendations of the approved soils reports. - F. Pursuant to Sections 16.40.040 and 16.42.100 of the County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this development, any artifact or other evidence of an historic archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
 The procedures established in Sections 16.40.040 and 16.42.100, shall be observed.